jentery/engl425/index.md

 You are welcome to include an image or two of *Monstress* in your review, if you wish.

-Once you've written your review (750 words), please submit it and any images you wish to include as an attachment to the "Prompt 3" assignment in Brightspace (link coming soon).
+Once you've written your review (750 words), please submit it and any images you wish to include as an attachment to the "Prompt 3" assignment in Brightspace.
 Feel free to attach PDF, DOCX, RTF, HTML, JPG, and/or PNG files for your images and text.

 We will use the following criteria and [UVic's official grading system](https://www.uvic.ca/calendar/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to assess your review: